jacoblapworth/akahu-sdk-swift/src/react/components/structural/structural.panel.md

 	<a href="../section-compounds-displayingdata-panel.html">Panels in the XUI Documentation</a>
 </div>

 Panels are top-level containers for grouping page content.
-XUIPanel can optionally contain XUIHeading, XUIFooter, and/or XUISection (which can have its own header).
+XUIPanel can optionally contain XUIPanelHeading, XUIPanelFooter, and/or XUIPanelSection (which can have its own header).
 XUIPanel will also accept content designated as a sidebar.

 #### Default Panel